-The person paying maintenance may request that maintenance be lowered or terminated if, for example, there is a decrease in their financial means, an improvement in the maintenance creditor's means, the maintenance creditor reaches majority, or the maintenance creditor becomes able to contribute to their sustenance.
+The maintenance debtor may request that maintenance be reduced or terminated if, for example, there is a reduction in their financial means, an improvement in those of the maintenance creditor, the maintenance creditor reaches majority, or the maintenance creditor is able to contribute to their sustenance.

-The person receiving maintenance may request that the amount be increased if, for example, their economic situation worsens, their family circumstances change, their needs increase, or the cost of living increases and this increase can and should be supported by the maintenance debtor (because, for example, their salary has also increased).
+The maintenance creditor may request that maintenance be increased if, for example, their economic situation worsens, their family circumstances change, their needs increase, the cost of living increases and this increase can and should be supported by the maintenance debtor (because, for example, their salary has also increased).

-To cope with the rising cost of living, the decision setting the maintenance amount may provide that the arbitrated amount undergo a regular (usually annual) automatic update.
+In order to cope with the rising cost of living, the decision setting maintenance may determine that the arbitrated amount undergo a regular automatic update (usually annual).

 The judge is responsible for determining this automatic update and choosing the appropriate means of achieving it, according to their discretion.
 The automatic update may also be determined by an approved agreement between the parties.